 Measure Performance Using IBM i Apache Directives

-Apache HTTP Server ProjectSpeed is critical when serving APIs and web pages from IBM i.
-How can we measure our speed?
-The IBM HTTP Server (powered by Apache) for i can log the speed of each request, but this capability needs to be turned on.
+Apache HTTP Server ProjectSpeed is critical when serving APIs and web pages.
+The IBM HTTP Server (powered by Apache) for i can log the speed of each request.

-The IBM i’s Create HTTP Server wizard produces a configuration file (httpd.conf) that includes this logging directive:
+The IBM i’s Create HTTP Server wizard produces a configuration file (httpd.conf) that includes this format string:

 LogFormat "%h %T %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\"" combined

-To add the duration, you can add %D to the LogFormat string. %D logs the processing time in milliseconds for each complete round-trip request from a browser or API client to your Apache server and back.
+The second directive above is %T. That means time, in seconds, for each complete round-trip request from a browser or API client to your Apache server and back.

 I sent a couple of requests to an Apache server that used this LogFormat string.
 Here’s what was logged: